CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 - **cice.run** is a batch run script
 - **cice.submit** is a simple script that submits the cice.run script

-All scripts and namelist are fully resolved in the case.
+Once the case is created, all scripts and namelist are fully resolved.
 Users can edit any of the files in the case directory manually to change the model configuration, build options, or batch settings.
 The file dependency is indicated in the above list.
 For instance, if any of the files before